-Non-current receivables include receivables of \in 81.1 million (previous year: \in 34.6 million) from the two proportionately consolidated pipeline companies MEGAL and TENP from accounting for the one-sided capital contribution.
+Non-current receivables include receivables unchanged from the previous year of € 81.1 million from the two proportionately consolidated pipeline companies MEGAL and TENP from accounting for the one-sided capital contribution.
 The financial statements of these pipeline companies reflected this by recognising the capital contributions as borrowings in accordance with IAS 32.